feliciaiveliz/100-days-of-ruby/log.md

  * If I don't finish Easy 7 problems, finish them
  * Start Easy 8 problems
  * Start Array Anki cards

+### Day 77: September 5, 2019 - Thursday

+**Today's Progress**
+ * Finish Array Anki cards
+ * Review Anki String cards
+ * Organize Blog and #100daysofcode # days

+**Time Spent**: 5 hours

+**Thoughts:** I want to increase my productivity and increase the number of hours that I study.
+I know it doesn't work for all people, but I don't see why it can't work for me.
+The more I see the language, the more I remember.
+Studying at least an hour every single day, and getting 6 hours all other days seems good.

+**Goals for Tomorrow:**
+ * Finish Easy 7 problems
+ * Start Easy 8 problems
+ * Start Array/String Anki cards